Graduate Student Organizations and Support

 Graduate school can be challenging and often requires adaptations and life changes.
 Interacting with students who understand what you’re going through can help you feel more supported and connected.

-Below are graduate student offerings and affinity groups that are open to graduate students in any academic program that the Graduate School supports to help cultivate community and belonging.
+Below are graduate student offerings and affinity groups that are open to graduate students in any academic program to help cultivate community and belonging.

 Graduate Student Council 2024